codewithhades/spring-boot-basic-setup/README.md

 ## And before you go...

-:pray: I hope you find this example useful and if you want to support me in my mission to help our fellow Java developers please consider sponsoring this space!
+:pray: I hope you find this example useful and if you want to support me in my mission to help our fellow Java developers please consider starring and sponsoring this space!

 :coffee: May Java be with you!